evgenyneu/evgenii.com/blog/_posts/2016-05-30-spring-button-animation-on-android.md

 In this tutorial I show how to animate a button with bounce effect on Android.
 This tutorial was tested on Android Studio version 2.1.

 I assume that you know how to create an app in Android Studio.
-If you don't have this experience yet then I would recommend reading the [Building Your First App](https://developer.android.com/training/basics/firstapp/index.html) tutorial from Google first.
+If you don't have this experience yet then I would recommend reading the excellent [Building Your First App](https://developer.android.com/training/basics/firstapp/index.html) tutorial from Google first.

 ## 1) Add a button view